 Youtube video for this section is still under creation.
 Please be patient ^^

-As you saw in the previous examples, each agent has its own history of messages that compose its memory.
-When a new request is made to the LLM the whole history is sent to the inference server (ie: Ollama) and the LLM responds to the last prompt in the chain but bases its answer on the context it gets from the previous messages (and the initial system prompt if present).
+As shown in the previous examples, each agent maintains its own message history, which forms its memory.
+When a new request is sent to the LLM (e.g., via Ollama), the entire history is forwarded to the inference server.
+The LLM responds to the latest prompt, using the context provided by previous messages and, if available, the initial system prompt.

 This is what an history looks like: